Mac80Mo/Contactbook/README.md

 The basic setup I learned from a video-tutorial by JunusErgin / Programmieren lernen.
 Link: https://www.youtube.com/watch?v=ZTz1qKoFsHo

+For this project I use XAMPP / Apache | Localhost: so you need to put the files in the htdocs folder (create a seperate folder in htdocs) to run on your localhost.

 It works!
 But now I want to develope it quite a little more, with some more features..

 Done: